SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy said, "I think it looks good, the cut wasn't perfect, but we should be able to fix it."

 Pinkie said, "yea, I think it looks good too."

+Fluttershy asked, "do you have any ideas for the dress?"

+Pinkie took a moment looking at the current state of the dress.

+*We haven't done much so far, what would be good to do next?*

+*I like the flowing skirt, maybe we should bring more attention to it?*

+Pinkie said, "let's make the skirt pop somehow."

+Fluttershy thought for a second before suggesting, "like an edge trim?"

+"Yea, let's make it purple to match her mane," Pinkie said ecstatically.

+"Okay," Fluttershy said before she went and picked up the purple bolt of fabric.

+She unwound a single fold from the bolt, "how thick do you want the trim?"
+Fluttershy asked.

+Pinkie imagined the trim on the dress, *hmm.* She held her hoof up to her imagination and said, "about half my hoof."

+"Okay," Fluttershy said as she began to cut the fabric to length.

+Fluttershy held the purple strip up to the skirt, aligning it, "can you hold this?"
+Fluttershy asked.

+Pinkie held it as Fluttershy pinned it with a safely pin.

+"Every time I add a pin, move a few inches along and I'll pin it again," Fluttershy explained.

+They worked together slowly getting the purple trim held in place, occasionally stopping to cut more purple fabric.

+"There," Fluttershy said as they finished, "now it's held in place we can sew it on."

+Fluttershy looked at Pinkie, "do you have a sewing needle and thread?"

+Pinkie shook her head before thinking, *maybe Rarity sent some.*

+Going over to the bag Rarity had sent, she looked inside, finding exactly what she needed, a small pouch.
+Pulling it out she opened it, find several sewing needles and spools of thread.

+"Here you go," Pinkie said with a smile, handing the pouch to Fluttershy.

+Fluttershy began sewing the purple trim to the skirt, slowly, taking her time.

+Pinkie remembered the cake, *oh, I should go check on it.*

+"Do you need me?"
+Pinkie asked, "I need to go check the cake I have in the over, its for the date."

+Fluttershy answered, "not right now, you can go."

+"Thank you," Pinkie said, gently giving her a hug, trying not to disturb her.

+"You're welcome," Fluttershy said with a smile.

+With that Pinkie trotted out of the room, making her way downstairs.